CGT Overhaul Could Mean Bad News for Investors

 Sunak Calls for CGT Review

 As a way of filling in the financial hole left by government COVID measures, Chancellor Rishi Sunak had asked the Office of Tax Simplification (OTS) to investigate how CGT is applied to businesses and individuals, and the possibilities of improving the system by simplifying it.
-The review is a looked into how present rules distort people’s behaviour and to offer proposals on current allowances and exemptions.
+The review looked at how present rules may distort people's behaviour and offered proposals on current allowances and exemptions.

 Review Sparks Investor Fears